BitcoinDesign/Bitcoin-Core-App/pages/milestones/1-3-import.md

 	height = 184
 %}

 The full details are available in the settings section for full review.
-Note that the information displayed this screen will vary based on the specific use case.
-For intance, if a user imports from an XPUB, the application will not now the wallet name.
+The information displayed on this screen will vary based on the specific use case.
+For instance, if a user imports from an XPUB, the application will not know the wallet name.

 ## Exception and error handling